anshu0612/geocoded-tweets-analysis-dashboard/README.md

 Detecting influential users, extracting local and global news and events, and understanding public perception from a specific country is a challenging problem and the focus of this work.

-The key insights include:

-- In particular, this work uses the geocoded tweets to infer:
+In particular, this work uses the geocoded tweets to infer:

 - Influential users and their country
 - Influential countries and analysis of tweets from those countries
 - User communities